intrafind/if-sitesearch/docs/FAQ.md

     Afterwards enable "Site search Tracking" in your Google Analytics admin dashboard and specify the search query parameter `query`.
     ![Google Analytics Integration](https://cdn.sitesearch.cloud/app/stats/resources/Google%20Analytics%20Integration.png "Google Analytics Integration")
-    Please consider a Google Analytics specific delay of up to 30 minutes until you can see the search queries.
+    Please consider a Google Analytics specific delay of up to 30 minutes, until you can see the search queries.